Haramb3/SAD/Pong/README.md

 # PONG
-Pong game made by me in python
+Pong game made by me in python.
+Nearest Neighbor algorithm is used for AI simulation as machine learning

 # INSTALATION
 $pip install -r requirements